 I can think of so many times that I’ve caught myself obsessing in my thoughts.
 For me, being an introvert who spends a lot of time thinking about the issues of life, I sometimes forget to take those thoughts captive and bring them to God in prayer.

-When we are tempted to fill in the missing blanks in situations where we don’t have enough information, we end up creating a false story in our mind that almost always ends up in bringing us down — and is very often completely wrong, too!
+When we are tempted to fill in the missing blanks in situations where we don’t have enough information, we end up creating a false story in our mind that almost always ends up in bringing us down.
 Instead of believing the best, we fear the worst.
 Then we start acting accordingly.
 We need to stop this because it feeds fear, anxiety, anger, resentment, hurt feelings — and these things will eat you alive!
 The body begins to respond to these negative emotions by releasing all kinds of stress hormones and pretty soon it affects your health in a bad way.

 Don’t go there!
 Decide as soon as you start slipping into an emotional pit that you will NOT waste a moment of your God-given time on this earth to entertain such foolish thinking.
 You are made for more than that.
 Forgive all offenses quickly and completely.
 Turn your worries into prayers.
 Transform your fears into opportunities to praise God for His goodness in your life.
 It’s not as bad as your mind wants to think it is!